tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

-You can also check the Combined Differential Photometric Precision (CDPP) RMS per transit duration noise metric (see `Gilliland et al., 2011 <https://iopscience.iop.org/article/10.1088/0067-0049/197/1/6/pdf>`__ for more details) of the lightcurve using the built in method `estimate_cdpp <https://docs.lightkurve.org/api/lightkurve.lightcurve.FoldedLightCurve.html#lightkurve.lightcurve.FoldedLightCurve.estimate_cdpp>`__:
+You can also check the Combined Differential Photometric Precision (CDPP) RMS per transit duration noise metric (see `Gilliland et al., 2011 <https://iopscience.iop.org/article/10.1088/0067-0049/197/1/6/pdf>`__ for more details) of the light curve using the built in method `estimate_cdpp <https://docs.lightkurve.org/api/lightkurve.lightcurve.FoldedLightCurve.html#lightkurve.lightcurve.FoldedLightCurve.estimate_cdpp>`__:

 .. code:: ipython3